krsheshu/myhdl_testCapsule/README.md

-# testCapsule
+# TestCapsule
-A project for creating a robust test framework for myhdl workflow
+A project for creating a robust test framework in python for myhdl workflow

 # Installation Prerequisities